The JuJu Cup is made in Australia from 100% medical grade silicone. Medical-grade silicone is hypoallergenic and safe for use in the human body.

 Some people also find one particular brand of cup may work better for them than another.

 Menstrual cups work for most people, but unfortunately, we can't guarantee a cup will work for every person.
 This is due to the nature of anatomical variances, particularly the differences in vagina shape and size.
-Some people find that one particular type, size or brand of menstrual cup doesn’t work for them, but will find success with another.
+Some people can use almost any cup with ease whilst others may find that one particular type, size or brand of menstrual cup doesn’t work for them, but will find success with another.

 Refer to our guide to selecting a menstrual cup for other factors you may wish to consider when choosing a menstrual cup.
 If you have any gynecological concerns, we recommend you seek the advice of your medical practitioner prior to using a JuJu cup to see if it is suitable for you.